tbergquist-godaddy/homepage/docs/aboutme.md

 <Image src={useBaseUrl('img/handball.jpg')} alt="Trond playing handball" style={{maxHeight: '200px'}}/>

 I used to be an active athlete when I was younger.
 I played football until I was 15 and I played handball at the top level in Norway.
 I also have 33 games for the youth national team.
-I was also working as a coach until I moved to Spain in 2017.
+I was also working as a coach until I moved to Peru in 2014.

 I am no longer playing any sports actively, but I still enjoy going to the gym or work out in other ways 🙂